twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

         - It's also possible to create a simple Node.js server to manage this, but at that point -- why not do the React dev server as the base proxy (which is what's concluded in the "Split app JWT" rambling)
     - Encourage CSS to be reused across scenarios
         - e.g. If we wind up using something like Tailwind, 1 more thing to worry about (e.g. purging CSS)
-        - TODO: Address this in a successive exploration?
 - Proxy setup with `django-allauth` as XHR backend only + React rendering all pages
     - Still requires Django + React proxy to be seamless
     - Possible issues on server + UI pages like reset password (prob would want to derisk first)